 Rebecca Moore, Understanding Jonestown and Peoples Temple (Westport, CT: Praeger Publishers, 2009), 20.

-David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple, and Jonestown (Indianapolis, IN: Indiana University Press, 2003), 4.
+David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown (Indianapolis, IN: University of Indiana Press, 2003), 4.

 Hall, 17.